xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 str.charAt(str.length) //> ''
 ```

-What happens if you do the following?
+What happens if we do the following?

 ```javascript
 str.charAt(str.length) //> ''